DanielHou315/n8n_Pyvenv_Manager/README.md

 ```
 docker compose up -d
 ```
+You may need to use ```sudo``` depending on your docker configuration.
 NOTE: this is a modified version of the official docker-compose file with MariaDB 10.9.
 To run with other databases, see [official documentation](https://github.com/n8n-io/n8n)

 # Script Setup
+To setup directory structures for your scripts, you may need to access the container console.
+A docker dashboard, such as [Portainer](https://www.portainer.io/), is recommended.

 ## Directory Setup
 1. Create a directory for each of your scripts in the /data/pyvenv_scripts directory like so:
    Each Script must be setup in a specific structure so that the manager can recognize the script and configure the virtual environments accordingly.
 The home directory of pyvenv_manager should look something like this: